 Participants received mixed messages about their appearance from parents and peers.
-Reinforcing beauty ideals consisted of judgments and compliments about participants’ appearance growing up, often connected to how attract the opposite sex.
+Reinforcing beauty ideals consisted of judgments and compliments about participants’ appearance growing up, often connected to how to attract the opposite sex.
 Messages that reinforced appearance ideals were common in participants’ parent and peer messages, and included the “thin ideal” (e.g., being small, petite, or skinny) and the “curvy ideal” (e.g., large breasts, large bottom, small waist).
 In contrast to the reinforcement of beauty ideals, some comments from parents and peers promoted body appreciation, or supported participants to respect and take care of their bodies.
-We first discuss how the reinforcement of beauty ideals is reflected in the parent and peer messages, and then discuss how promoting body appreciation is reflected in the parent and peer messages.
+We first discuss how the reinforcement of beauty ideals is reflected in the parent and peer messages and then discuss how promoting body appreciation is reflected in the parent and peer messages.

 Parents’ Reinforcement of Beauty Ideals

-Parental comments frequently mentioned references to appearance, most commonly referencing weight or body size, and to a lesser degree, skin color.
+Parental comments frequently mentioned references to appearance, most commonly referencing weight or body size and, to a lesser degree, skin color.
 One Asian participant recalled:

 Growing up in an Asian household, my body was heavily criticized by my family.
 I would always hear remarks concerning my weight or my bodily appearance, even though I’ve always been at a healthy weight.
 I noticed more of this once I hit puberty and my body started going through changes.
 (Asian; Participant 233)